Exit polls suggest a big win by South Korea’s liberal opposition parties in parliamentary election

 After looking at TV broadcasts showing results of the exit polls together, Democratic Party members cheered and clapped their hands.
 “We’ll humbly watch the people’s choices to the end.
 Thanks much!” party leader Lee Jae-myung told reporters.

 Of the 300 seats, 254 will be elected through direct votes in local districts, and the other 46 to the parties according to their proportion of the vote.
-Election observers earlier said candidates in about 50 to 55 local districts were in neck-and-neck races.
+The final voter turnout for South Korea's 44 million eligible voters was tentatively estimated at 67%, the highest for a parliamentary election since 1992, according to the National Election Commission.

-In the months ahead of the election, the conservatives and their liberal rivals exchanged toxic rhetoric and mudslinging.
+Ahead of the election, the conservatives and their liberal rivals exchanged toxic rhetoric and mudslinging.
 Their mutual contempt deepened during the 2022 presidential election, during which Yoon and Lee, then the Democratic Party candidate, spent months demonizing each other.
-Yoon eventually beat Lee by the narrowest margin ever for a Korean presidential candidate.
+Yoon eventually beat Lee in the country's most closely fought presidential contest.

 Lee is now a harsh critic of Yoon's policies and is eying another presidential bid.
 His main potential conservative rival in the next presidential race is Han, an ally of Yoon who served as his justice minister.
 Lee faces an array of corruption investigations that he argues are politically motivated and pushed by by Yoon's government.